-Dark chocolate is enriched with magnesium, which helps your de-stress, and also stimulates the secretion of endorphins and serotonin, which make you less confused and intensify the mood.
+Dark chocolate is enriched with magnesium, which helps you de-stress and also stimulates the secretion of endorphins and serotonin, which make you less confused and intensify the mood.

-A safe amount of caffeine present in dark chocolates get better in mental performance, especially on alertness and concentration.
+A safe amount of caffeine present in dark chocolates gets better in mental performance, especially on alertness and concentration.

 According to recent studies, the antioxidants in blueberries tend to accumulate in those areas of the brain that determine intelligence.
 It is highly recommended that eating blueberries in the morning hours improves mental task activity as compared to consumption of blueberries in the afternoon.